asdaa/Clustering-algorithms/readme.md

-This repository contains the algorithms I implemented during clustering methods course in 2017.
+This repository contains the algorithms I implemented during clustering methods course in 2017 with some added tests and slight modifications.
+The algorithms take in numeric data vectors and attempt to find clusters in the data.
+The calculated centroid locations are written to a file.
+Each data vector can be assigned to a cluster based on the nearest centroid.

 Course page: http://cs.uef.fi/pages/franti/cluster/

 Datasets from: http://cs.uef.fi/sipu/datasets/ (spring 2017).
 Included in repository for convenience.

-# Instructions
+# Instructions for running
-Compile: javac main.Clustering.java

-Run: java main.Clustering <input file> <number of clusters>
+Execute in output directory: java Clustering <input file> <number of clusters>

 Additional options:

     -c <known centroids file name>
-        The real centroids can be used to assess clustering performance by comparing the found clusters to known ones.
+        The real centroids can be used to assess clustering performance by comparing the calculated centroids to known ones.
 Measured with "centroid index" score (CI).
     -r <number of repeats>
+        Since the initial position of the centroids is randomized, repeated runs of the chosen algorithm can improve the clustering result.
     -o <output file name>
+        The output file contains the calculated centroids.
-        default: <input file>-centroids.txt
+        default: <input file name>-centroids.txt
     -a <algorithm name>
     	fkm 	- fast k-means (default)
     	rs      - random swap